bdb112/pyfusion/pyfusion/documentation/ref/config.rst

 Loading config files
 --------------------
-When pyfusion is imported, will load the default configuration file provided in the source code (that is in the pyfusion directory) followed by your custom configuration file, in ``$HOME/.pyfusion/pyfusion.cfg``, if it exists.
+When pyfusion is imported, it will load the default configuration file provided in the source code (that is in the pyfusion directory) followed by your custom configuration file, in ``$HOME/.pyfusion/pyfusion.cfg``, if it exists.